 In the event of a player signing a registration form or having a registration submitted for more than one Club, priority of registration shall decide for which Club the player shall be registered.
 The Secretary shall notify the Club last applying to register the player of the fact of the previous registration.

-(i) Play for more than one Club in the Competition in the same season without first being transferred OR de-registered by the Club holding the player’s registration.
+1. Play for more than one Club in the Competition in the same playing Season without first being transferred OR de-registered by the Club holding the player’s registration.

-2. Having registered for one Club in the Competition, sign for another Club in the Competition in that season except for the purpose of a transfer or having been the subject of de-registration.
+2. Having registered for one Club in the Competition, register for another Club in the Competition in that playing Season except for the purpose of a transfer or having been the subject of de-registration.

-3. Submit a signed registration form as per Rule 18.A.2 or submit a registration through the Player Registration System that the player had wilfully neglected to accurately or fully complete.
+3. Submit a signed registration form as per Rule 18.A.2 or submit a registration through the Player Registration System that the player had willfully neglected to accurately or fully complete.

-(ii) The Management Committee shall have power to refuse, cancel or suspend the registration of any player or may fine any player, at their discretion (in accordance with the Fines Tariff) who has been charged and found guilty of registration irregularities (subject to Rule 16).
+2. The Management Committee shall have power to refuse, cancel or suspend the registration of any player or may fine any player, at their discretion (in accordance with the Fines Tariff) who has been charged and found guilty of registration irregularities (subject to Rule 7).

-(iv) For a player who has previously had a registration removed in accordance with clause (iii) but has a registration accepted at the expiry of exclusion will be considered to be under a probationary period of 12 months.
-Whilst under a probationary period, should the player commit a further act of proven misconduct under the jurisdiction of the Competition, (excluding standard dismissals), the Competition would be empowered to consider a further charge of bringing the Competition into disrepute.
+4. A player who has previously had a registration removed in accordance with Rule 18.G.3 but has a registration accepted at the expiry of exclusion will be considered to be under a probationary period of 12 months.
+Whilst under a probationary period, should the player commit a further act of proven misconduct under the jurisdiction of the Competition, (excluding standard dismissals), the Competition may consider a further charge of bringing the Competition into disrepute.

-(I) Subject to compliance with FA Rule C2(a) when a Club wishes to register a Player who is already registered with another Club it shall submit a transfer form to the Competition accompanied by a fee as set out in the Fees Tariff.
 Such transfer shall be referred by the Competition to the Club for which the player is registered.
-Should this Club object to the transfer it should state its objections in writing to the Competition and to the Player concerned within three days of receipt of the notification.
-Upon receipt of the Club’s consent, or upon its failure to give written objection within three days, the Competition Secretary may, on behalf of the Management Committee, transfer the Player who shall be deemed eligible to play for the new Club from such date after receipt of such transfer.
+Should this Club object to the transfer it should state its objections in writing to the Competition and to the player concerned within 3 days of receipt of the notification.
+Upon receipt of the Club’s consent, or upon its failure to give written objection within 3 days, the Secretary may, on behalf of the Management Committee, transfer the player who shall be deemed eligible to play for the new Club from such date after receipt of such transfer.